-For this part of the lab you will need to use two PID loops, one for controlling the linear velocity and one for controlling the angular velocity.
+For this part of the lab you will need to use two PID loops, one for controlling the power given to the left wheel and the other one for the right wheel.
 The PID controller is already implemented as part of the standard distribution of March, it can be found in the march_control library.
 It has a single output, which is the update u(t) in figure 4.
 It takes four inputs:

-- control (std_msgs/float64) a number which correspond to the target velocity (r(t) in figure 4) - observation (std_msgs/float64) a number which correspond to the odometry value (y(t) in figure 4) - current_time (std_msgs/float64) expressed in seconds - initial_previous_time (std_msgs/float64) which you can ignore
+- control (std_msgs/float64) a number which correspond to the target velocity (r(t) in figure 4) - observation (std_msgs/float64) a number which correspond to the odometry value (y(t) in figure 4) - current_time (std_msgs/float64) expressed in seconds - initial_previous_time (std_msgs/float64) which correspond to the time when starting to run your state machine